hjuraev31/loan_prediction/README.md

 ## :page_with_curl: Summary

 In this project 4 ML algorithms were used, those are: RandomForestClassifier, GaussianNB, DecisionTreeClassifier, KNeighborsClassifier.
-The GaussianNB gave the best result among other with accuracy score of 83
+The GaussianNB gave the best result among other with accuracy score of 83.

+Objective was achieved

 ![result_sentiment](https://github.com/hjuraev31/loan_prediction/blob/main/accuracy_scores.png?raw=true)